 Hans Renlund, new to the school this year, called for similar changes as Brian.

 Grace Vernine received the most positive reaction, though, when she specifically listed her points of emphasis.
-After urging the students the need for a food drive, toy drive, cards to military people serving overseas, and recycling bins on campus, she received a resounding “yes” after stating she would push for movie days, crazy sock days, crazy hat days, and no uniform days.
+After urging the students the need for a food drive, toy drive, cards to prep school people serving overseas, and recycling bins on campus, she received a resounding “yes” after stating she would push for movie days, crazy sock days, crazy hat days, and no student government uniform days.

 While the sixth grade class had no candidates running for any position, the seventh graders had two hoping to be the SGA president.